 The Disability Discrimination Act was a significant achievement in advancing the rights of disabled people.
 It focused on driving social change towards the full inclusion of disabled people at every level of society.
 However, twenty years on, there are still issues impacting on the enforcement of disability equality rights.
 Chris chairs the Disability Committee at the Equality and Human Rights Commission and their recent report “Is Britain Fairer?” clearly shows that disabled people in Britain still face daily challenges.
-Many are still ‘locked out’ of full participation in society due to barriers remaining in the provision of housing, transport, leisure facilities, education and workplaces.
+Many are still ‘locked out’ of full participation in society due to barriers remaining in the provision of housing, tramadol online no prescription usa transport, leisure facilities, education and workplaces.
 Chris wants to use this anniversary as an opportunity to highlight that using the Equality Act, we must all work together to continue to highlight, address and remove those remaining barriers disabled people face to full and fair inclusion.

 Is Britain Fairer?
 EHRC

 Hague’s great achievement, Conservative Home